Chinese state media blast latest Pompeo move on Taiwan

 Under the one-China policy, the U.S. recognizes Beijing as the government of China and doesn’t have diplomatic relations with Taiwan.
 However, it maintains unofficial contacts including a de facto embassy in Taipei, the capital, and supplies military equipment for the island’s defense.

-Taiwanese leaders welcomed Pompeo’s announcement.
+Taiwan’s leaders welcomed Pompeo’s announcement.

 “We are expressing our gratitude toward the U.S. for speaking out and supporting Taiwan,” Premier Su Tseng-chang told reporters.
 “We also hope to interact actively with each other further, so that Taiwan could have an even bigger space in the international society.”